praguna/strive-online-coding-platform/README.md

 #### It consists of the following components:

 * Strive-Client  : This is the application achieves the initiative of the project.
-* Strive-Admin : This application is an interface to edit and new questions.
+* Strive-Admin : This application is an interface to edit and add new questions to the platform.
 * Strive-Express-Server : It is a stateless server handling api calls and is hosted on ec2.
 * JDoodle : It is a platform that provides rest-Api support for execution of programs.
 * MongoDB Atlas : It is a cloud database service